What could origami possibly have to do with automotive airbags? Quite a lot, it turns out.

 That’s how the problem was described to me by Rainer Hoffmann, manager of the airbag team at EASi Engineering, a German company that specializes in computer-aided engineering.
 That’s also where the origami comes in.
 It turns out that the problem of finding the creases to flatten an airbag from a 3-D polyhedron to a flat shape is not that far from finding the creases that turn a flat sheet of paper into another flat shape, and the latter is the fundamental challenge faced by all origami designers.

 And it’s one that I’d already developed several computer algorithms for.
 Within a branch of computational origami that I call “tree theory,” the problem arises where one needs to flatten a set of polygons so that their edges remain aligned to one another.
 In origami, the polygons are all part of a single square of paper, but they could as easily be the polyhedral facets of an inflated airbag.
 The algorithm, called the “universal molecule”, turned out to be directly applicable to the airbag problem, providing the solution for how to flatten a large class of shapes in simulation.

-EASi incorporated the universal molecule algorithm into their simulation code and have used it for several simulations; you can observe one such simulation at the attached link here <link to QT movie>.
+EASi incorporated the universal molecule algorithm into their simulation code and have used it for several simulations; you can observe one such simulation at the top of this page;.
 The application of origami to airbag simulation continues to be an active field of study, and research in this topic is ongoing.

 For further information, see:

 - Hoffmann, R., et al. "A Finite Element Approach to Occupant Simulation: The PAM-CRASH Airbag Model", SAE-Paper 890754, International Congress and Exposition, Detroit, Michigan, 1989 (also SAE Transactions 1989)